Kidus-fu/EzihPlay/Back-end/EzihPlay/Readme.md

-* RESTful APIs to perform CRUD operations on notes and user data
+* RESTful APIs to perform CRUD operations on post and user data
 * Authentication & Authorization using token-based JWT access control
 * Error Handling & Validation to ensure data integrity
 * Deployment Instructions for running the backend on production servers in render.com